 - On the top bar, select Tools and then Keyword Planner.

-- Choose Search for new keyword and ad group ideas.
+- Choose Search for new keywords and ad group ideas.

 - In the first box, Your product or service, briefly describe your app (e.g., “future cartoon racing game”).